 As the weather changes, it’s only natural to crave more activities that leave you warm and cozy.
 Hygge is a Norwegian and Danish term used to describe a mood of coziness, along with feelings of wellness and contentment.
-From snow sports and spas to latte art and brewery yoga, our Minneapolis Northwest team went in search of all things warm and comfy to get you in the hygge spirit!
+From snow sports and spas to latte art and heated patios, our Minneapolis Northwest team went in search of all things warm and comfy to get you in the hygge spirit!

 Lattes and Lazy Days

 Nothing says cozy like curling up in your favorite chair or favorite spot on the couch and sipping a latte from Daily Dose Maple Grove or Daily Dose Brooklyn Park.
 Choose from unique seasonal flavors like the Peanut Butter Cookie Latte, Honey Lavender Latte or Pumpkin Spice Latte.
 All the lattes pair well with the yummy selection of muffins, scones and biscotti.

 Pick up piping hot coffee and authentic French croissants in nearly every flavor you can imagine at Mi-Sant Banh Mi, from almond and apple to coconut and strawberry cream cheese!
 For a truly Hygge-style treat, stop by the Krown Bakery & Eatery and choose from many Scandinavian treats from sweet cardamom bread to delicate cakes and cookies, turnovers, danishes and much more.
 While you’re indulging, you could also grab an “as big as your head” Texas Donut at Han’s Bakery, a local favorite since 1973!